Advances in Bayesian random partition models: A comprehensive review: Clustering populations

 \subsection{Hierarchical processes}

 Unlike the approaches taken by \cite{muller2004hierarchical} and \cite{rodriguez2008nested}, \cite{teh2005sharing} propose a different model that incorporates information sharing among observations through a common prior.
 In this model, the mean and covariance of each component are shared across all samples, while the mixture weights remain unique.
-Each random measure $F_j$ is distributed according to a specific $DP(\alpha_{0}, F_{0})$, where the base measure $F_0$ has a Dirichlet process prior, denoted as $DP(\gamma, F_{00})$.
+Each random measure $F_j$ is distributed according to a specific $DP(\alpha_{0}, F_{0})$, where the base measure $F_0$ has a DP prior, denoted as $DP(\gamma, F_{00})$.
 The clustering in this model arises from the shared clusters among groups of observations.

-To elaborate further, the hierarchical Dirichlet process is a nonparametric prior process in which observations $Y_{ij}$, for $i=1,\ldots, n_j$ and $j=1, \ldots, J$, are distributed according to a generic distribution $f(\theta_{ij})$, where $\theta_{ij}$ follows the distribution $F_j$ with a Dirichlet process prior.
-Each $F_j$ is conditionally independent given the base measure $F_0$, and $F_0$ itself follows a Dirichlet process prior.
+To elaborate further, the hierarchical DP (HDP) is a nonparametric prior process in which observations $Y_{ij}$, for $i=1,\ldots, n_j$ and $j=1, \ldots, J$, are distributed according to a generic distribution $f(\theta_{ij})$, where $\theta_{ij}$ follows the distribution $F_j$ with a Dirichlet process prior.
+Each $F_j$ is conditionally independent given the base measure $F_0$, and $F_0$ itself follows a DP prior.
 The model can be summarized as follows:

 This hierarchical model allows individual $F_j$ to share atoms.
 This sharing is evident from the stick-breaking construction:

 Thus, the model for each $j$ relies on groups sharing the same mixture atoms $\theta^*_h$, but with different mixing weights $(\pi_1, \pi_2, \ldots)$.
 The hierarchical construction of the HDP allows the definition of clusters at different levels.
 Recently, \cite{camerlenghi2019distribution} characterize the posterior distribution of this prior process.